namoklom/indobert-verify/README.md

 |-----------------|-------------------|-----------------------------------------------|
 | Jason Emmanuel  | Full-Stack Engineer    | [linkedin.com/in/jasoneml](https://www.linkedin.com/in/jasoneml/) |

-IndoBERT Verify is an AI-powered system designed to detect hoaxes in Indonesian news articles.
-It leverages the power of the IndoBERT language model, which has been pre-trained specifically for the Indonesian language, making it well-suited for analyzing local news content.
+IndoBERT Verify is a robust AI-powered system developed to detect hoaxes in Indonesian news articles with high accuracy and interpretability.
+At its core is the IndoBERT language model, an Indonesian-specific BERT variant pre-trained on large-scale native text corpora.
+This tailored linguistic foundation allows the system to effectively analyze context, semantics, and phrasing that are unique to Indonesian media.
+As a result, it identifies misinformation more reliably than general-purpose language models.

-This system enables users to receive real-time predictions, allowing instant feedback on whether a piece of text is likely to be a hoax or not.
-The fast response time makes it ideal for use in dynamic environments such as journalism, education, and public communication.
+Designed for real-world use, IndoBERT Verify provides real-time predictions to determine whether a given news article is likely a hoax.
+Users can simply input text into the system and receive immediate results.
+This instant feedback makes the tool highly practical for journalists, educators, fact-checkers, researchers, and the general public who need fast and accurate credibility assessments without relying on manual verification.

-In addition to classification, IndoBERT Verify provides confidence scoring for each result.
-This score reflects how certain the model is about its prediction, giving users an added layer of insight and helping to assess the strength of the model’s judgment.
+In addition to its classification capabilities, the system offers detailed confidence scoring for each result.
+Rather than providing only a final label, IndoBERT Verify shows the probability of each class, such as "hoax" or "non-hoax."
+This scoring allows users to evaluate how certain the model is about its judgment, especially in ambiguous cases.
+It adds a valuable layer of transparency and can help organizations prioritize content that requires human review.

-Finally, the system offers transparent explanations through attention-based interpretability.
-Using explainable AI techniques, IndoBERT Verify highlights which words influenced the prediction the most, making the model's reasoning more understandable and trustworthy for end users.
+Another key feature is the system’s ability to explain its decisions through interpretable outputs.
+IndoBERT Verify uses attention-based explainable AI techniques to highlight which words in the input text had the greatest influence on the prediction.
+This visual feedback helps users understand why a particular result was generated, increasing trust in the model while also serving as an educational tool for spotting misinformation patterns in the language itself.

 ---